omahs/imx-docs/README.md

 ## Document Instance Versioning

+Instructions for versioning a document instance with the Docusaurus CLI tool.

+> **NOTE 1**: Use the docusaurus CLI tool described here for versioning document instances.
+Attempting to copy/paste version folders may not work as expected.

+> **NOTE 2**: If the document instance only has 1 version of docs, ***do not*** version the document instance by running the CLI command below.

 Each SDK has been configured as a docusaurus document instance.
 Each document instance `id`, which can be found in the `docusaurus.config.js` file.

 ```js